This website is intended for individuals living in the United States.

 Studies like Ntrust-2 rely on the cooperation of volunteer participants.
 While you are in this study, you will need to:

-• Stay after each infusion of NKX019 to be watched for side effects.
+• Stay after each infusion of NKX019 for at least 24 hours to be watched for side effects

-• Stay within a 60-minute trip of the study clinic for approximately 4 weeks.
+• Stay within a 60-minute trip of the study clinic for approximately four weeks

 You will have the full support of your study doctor and team.
 They will answer any questions you may have about what is expected of you.
 The study may also include additional requirements and restrictions as needed for your safety.

-• Clinical studies, also called clinical trials, help determine if investigational products are safe to use and work to improve the health of people.
-Before any investigational product can be approved and made available to the public, it must go through several phases of clinical research and governmental review.
+• Clinical studies, also called clinical trials, help determine if investigational medications are safe to use and work to improve the health of people.
+Before any investigational cell therapy can be approved and made available to the public, it must go through several phases of clinical research and governmental review.

-• You will be given an informed consent form to help you decide if this study may be right for you.
+• To make an educated and informed decision about whether study participation is right for you, you will be provided an informed consent form.
 This document explains the study purpose, tests and assessments, and potential benefits and risks.
 You will need to read the consent form carefully.
 Your Ntrust-2 study team will review it with you and answer any questions you may have.
 You can also talk with your healthcare providers about the study.

 • Each clinical study includes people who meet specific requirements.
-These are known as eligibility criteria.
 Some examples are age, diagnosis, and prior treatments.
 If you sign the informed consent form, your Ntrust-2 study team will review your medical history and conduct tests to learn more about your overall health and your autoimmune disease.
 Your study doctor will review the results to determine if you meet the eligibility criteria.

 If you are interested in joining the Ntrust-2 study, you can start by answering a few questions in the study prescreener.
-Answering these questions does not mean you have to join the study.
+Answering these questions does not obligate you to join the study.

 • Your Ntrust-2 study doctor and team will provide study-related care.
 This will include study infusions, tests, and assessments.
 The study doctor and team have expertise in caring for people living with autoimmune diseases.
 They understand the daily challenges of these diseases.
 You will continue to receive healthcare not related to the study from providers of your choosing.

 • You can visit any healthcare provider to meet your needs while you are in this study.
-You will need to let your study team know if you will be going to another provider and if any medications are prescribed.
+You will need to let your study team know if you will be going to another provider and if any medications are prescribed, as some medications may not be allowed while you are in the study.
 You should also let other providers you visit know that you are in a clinical study.

 • You can ask questions at any point during the study.
 If you are ever unsure about what you need to do or what will happen, you can ask your study doctor and team.
 They will want to make sure you understand all study activities, including those you will need to complete at home.
 It is also important that you feel comfortable with the tests and assessments that will be done.

 • Study infusions, tests, and assessments will be provided at no cost to you.
-Costs for travel, lodging, and meals will be covered when you and your care partner go to the study clinic for required visits.
-Compensation for study participation may also be available to offset other potential barriers.
+Costs for study-related travel, lodging, childcare, and meals for you and your care partner may be covered when you go to the study clinic for required visits.
+Compensation for you and your care partner may also be available to offset other potential burdens.
 You can ask your Ntrust-2 study team about all the support that may be available.

-• Before you decide if you want to join the Ntrust-2 study, you may want to talk with your family members or other caregivers about the study.
+• Before you decide if you want to join the Ntrust-2 study, you may want to talk with your family members or other care partners about the study.
 Together, you can decide if participating in this study may be right for you.
-If you choose to join the study, family members and other caregivers can provide support in many ways.
+If you choose to join the study, family members and other care partners can provide support in many ways.
 For example, they can bring you to visits, ask questions, and take notes.
 They can also help you keep track of your visits, prepare for visits, and complete study activities at home as needed.

 • There is no promise of direct medical benefit to you if you join this study.
-NKX019 is an investigational product.
-The safety of this product and how effective it is have not been established.
+NKX019 is an investigational cell therapy.
+The safety of this therapy, and how effective it is, have not been established.
 The visits with your study team may give you more insight into your overall health and your autoimmune disease.
-Additionally, what researchers learn about systemic sclerosis, inflammatory myopathy, ANCA-associated vasculitis, and NKX019 may help people living with these diseases in the future.
+Additionally, what researchers learn about systemic sclerosis (SSc or scleroderma), idiopathic inflammatory myopathy (IIM or myositis), ANCA-associated vasculitis (AAV or polyangiitis), and NKX019 may help people living with these diseases in the future.

 • As with any clinical study, participating in the Ntrust-2 study comes with potential risks and side effects.
 The informed consent form that you will be given before you decide if you want to join this study describes the known risks and side effects.
 The study doctor and team will review these with you and answer your questions.
 They will watch you closely for signs of any side effects and address them as needed.
 It is important to know that there may also be risks and side effects that are not yet known.

-• Participating in this study for the full time will help researchers learn more about NKX019 and long-term effects that it may have on autoimmune diseases.
-However, you can stop at any time, for any reason.
+• Participating in this study is voluntary.
+If you choose to participate for the full duration of the study, it will help researchers learn more about NKX019 and long-term effects that it may have on systemic sclerosis (SSc or scleroderma), idiopathic inflammatory myopathy (IIM or myositis), and ANCA-associated vasculitis (AAV or polyangiitis).
+However, you can stop at any time and for any reason.
 There will be no negative impact on the medical care you receive outside the study.

-Click on the map below to find a study site located near you.
+Use the map below to find a nearby study site and see where the Ntrust-2 study is enrolling.

 Back to top